mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 ```

 #### Unidirectional flow
-Let's talk about a data flow now.
-Every view has read-only access to a state via store object.
-Views can send *actions* to a store object. *Reducer* modifies the state, and then *SwiftUI* notifies all the views about state changes. *SwiftUI* has a super-efficient diffing algorithm that's why diffing of the whole app state and updating changed views works very fast.
+Let's talk about data flow now.
+Every view has read-only access to the state via store object.
+Views can send *actions* to the store object. *Reducer* modifies the state, and then *SwiftUI* notifies all the views about state changes. *SwiftUI* has a super-efficient diffing algorithm that's why diffing of the whole app state and updating changed views works so fast.

-**State -> View -> Action -> State -> View**

-This architecture revolves around a strict **unidirectional** data flow.
-It means that all the data in the application follows the same pattern, making the logic of your app more predictable and easier to understand.
 Let's modify our store object to support sending *actions*.

 ```swift
 final class Store<State, Action>: ObservableObject {